 This can be a great option for people on maternity leave, stay-at-home parents, retired, self-employed and unemployed people.

 How does marriage tax allowance work?

-The non-taxpaying partner can “give” the taxpaying partner £1,100 of their allowance.
-By adding to their tax-free alliance, they pay up to £220 less.
-The best way to apply for the marriage allowance is online on the HMRC site, where you simply enter your details (or you can also apply by phone if you prefer).
-It will need to be the non-taxpayer that completes the application, as they are the one transferring their allowance over.
+The non-taxpaying partner can “give” the taxpaying partner £1,257 of their allowance.
+By adding to their tax-free alliance, they pay up to £251 less.
+The best way to apply for the marriage allowance is online on the .gov site, where you simply enter your details (or you can also apply by phone if you prefer).
+The non-taxpayer should complete the application.
 Once you’ve submitted your application, you’ll receive a letter from HMRC detailing whether or not you’re eligible.

 Do you pay less tax if you are married?